 Hailed as the world's strongest coffee, Death Wish delivers a caffeine punch two to four times stronger than a normal cup of joe, depending on the grounds used per brew.
 The high-energy hook has attracted many customers, but the flavor is what truly makes it a best seller.
 It's surprisingly smooth, despite the caffeine content, and filled with rich notes of dark chocolate and cherry.

 Death Wish isn't your traditional dark roast (and it's certainly on the expensive end), but it's truly delicious, and the caffeine keeps you alert without any shakes or jitters.
-You can purchase bags in sizes of 1, 2, and 5 pounds, as well as in whole bean variety.
+You can purchase bags in sizes of 1 or 5 pounds, as well as in whole bean variety.

 Kicking Horse makes six ground coffee varieties, including another medium roast that falls slightly on the darker side, but the Smart Ass blend strikes a terrific balance of flavor.
 The aroma is sweet and fruity, but as soon as you take a sip, you'll also find rich undercurrents of milk chocolate.
 Though slightly more expensive than some of its grocery-store competitors, this is a great option for the coffee drinker tired of making the same run-of-the-mill medium roast every day.
 All Kicking Horse Coffee is organic and fair trade, but keep in mind that the ground coffee is only available in one size: 10 ounces.

 Opinions on Starbucks famously vary.
 Those who avoid the ubiquitous coffee giant often do so because of taste, as the company's signature flavor is extremely robust.
 The Veranda Blend could be a crowd-pleaser for all, however, as this blonde roast is much mellower.
 The primary flavor notes are soft cocoa and lightly toasted nuts.
 You'll even see a difference in the coffee's lighter shade.
-The price is surprisingly affordable for a Starbucks product and you can purchase a bag in 12, 20, or 28 ounces.
+The price is surprisingly affordable for a Starbucks product and you can purchase a bag in several sizes.